Films! Novels! Springsteen! The Obamas and Clintons seem to be having the time of their lives.

 Contrary to John Quincy Adams’s belief, “the greatest job in the world is being ex-president,” Engel says.
 “For the most part, they don’t have to do anything they don’t want to.
 People pay you for your participation.
 Everywhere you go, people stand up and applaud.”

 There was a time when former presidents worried about even the appearance of profiting from their public service.
-LBJ Foundation CEO Mark Updegrove, author of “Second Acts: Presidential Lives And Legacies After The White House,” says that even after leaving office, Truman was so wary of “cheapening the office” that, at book signings, he refused to sign with a recognizable brand pen, like, a Cross or a Bic, “for fear it might look like a corporate endorsement,” and he incurred the mailing costs to send copies to readers.
+LBJ Foundation CEO Mark Updegrove, author of “Second Acts: Presidential Lives and Legacies After the White House,” says that even after leaving office, Truman was so wary of “cheapening the office” that, at book signings, he refused to sign with a recognizable brand pen, like, a Cross or a Bic, “for fear it might look like a corporate endorsement,” and he incurred the mailing costs to send copies to readers.
 In 1958, the Former Presidents Act helped alleviate many financial burdens, providing former chief executives with an array of benefits, including postage.

 Subsequent presidents, many after decades in public office, learned they could be remunerated handsomely for a few hours of their time.
 Interviewer David Frost paid Richard Nixon $600,000 and a share of the profits to tell his story.
 Gerald Ford was compensated to sit on corporate boards.
 In 1989, Ronald Reagan set the gold standard when he was given $2 million for two 20-minute speeches and a few public appearances in Japan, opening the floodgates to criticism.
 It’s a practice that the Clintons and Obamas have continued.